FelixHoeschle/Object-Recognition-Demo/README.md

 ## Deep Learning Demo:
 ### Object Recognition for supermarket checkout

+#### Summary
-This demo uses a deep convolutional neural network for object recognition.
+This demo applies a deep convolutional neural network for object recognition.
+It could be used to make super market checkouts for products that don't have bar codes easier.

+#### Problem: